 Citizens Organized to Prepare for Emergencies (COPE) is the winner of the California League of Cities Helen Putnam Award for Excellence.

 COPE was started by residents of the Santa Rosa community of Oakmont, in cooperation with the Santa Rosa Fire Department and American Red Cross.
 The COPE Leaders in Oakmont, Sue Hattendorf and Al Thomas, now have over 85% of their 2,800 households in the COPE Neighborhood Preparedness Program.
 It is the belief of the City of Santa Rosa that we can, and need to repeat this success.
-The City of Santa Rosa is now recruiting leaders in all parts of the city to help train and prepare their neighbors, so that we can all COPE a little better with disasters that may disrupt our lives, such as earthquake, fire, flood, and landslide.

 If you have not registered as a COPE Neighborhood Leader, or you wish to organize your neighborhood or business using COPE, please contact: